Jackie Young: WNBA

 Young had the option to remain at Notre Dame for the 2019–20 college season, but opted to enter the 2019 WNBA draft where she was selected with the first overall pick by the Las Vegas Aces, coached by Bill Laimbeer.
 She later signed a multi-year deal with Puma.
 She played the 2019 WNBA season as a point guard for the first time, having played as a shooting guard in college.
 Young finished eighth in the WNBA with 153 total assists, and her 2.89 assist/turnover ranked sixth overall.
 She averaged 6.6 points and 3.3 rebounds per game and was subsequently named to the WNBA All-Rookie Team.

 In the 2020 WNBA season, Young averaged 10.1 points, 4.0 rebounds and 3.0 assist in 40 games with the Aces.

 In the 2021 WNBA season, Young emerged as an early candidate for Most Improved Player after being shifted to that of a play finisher rather than a playmaker but eventually lost out to Brionna Jones as Dallas went out at the semi-final stage of the 2021 WNBA Playoffs.
 Following her further improvements during the 2022 season, she was selected as most improved player throughout the WNBA in 2022.
 She was also announced to her first WNBA All-Star team as a starter in July.

-She was also a part of the championship winning Las Vegas Aces.
+As of the end of the 2025 season, Young has won three WNBA championship championships as part of the Las Vegas Aces (2022, 2023, 2025), and has been a WNBA All-Star four times (2022–2025).
+In the 2025 Finals, she additionally set a WNBA record with the most points ever scored in a quarter in a Finals game, when she scored 21 points in the third quarter of game two, as well as tying her playoff career high with 32 points.